Notable People

 The easiest way to undervalue Haberman is to measure her only by headline count.
 Plenty of political reporters can land isolated scoops.
 What made her work durable was accumulation.
 She kept assembling a behavioral file.

 Her book Confidence Man makes that plain.
 The book is built around a larger claim: that Trump's presidency was easier to understand if you understood the older world that trained him, including his appetite for humiliation, loyalty tests, publicity, grievance, and transaction.
-That is not just a book premise.
+That is more than a book premise.
 It is the method Haberman had been refining in newspaper form for years.

-Her best reporting did not simply tell readers what Trump had done that day.
+Her best reporting did more than tell readers what Trump had done that day.
 It explained what kind of person kept doing these things, how he used media pressure, how he managed subordinates, and how his emotional needs shaped political behavior.
 The stories accumulated into a pattern of conduct rather than a scrapbook of outrages.

 Proximity made her useful and controversial at the same time